Buckinghamshire Railway Centre Logo

 Peckett 0-4-0 ST No. 2129 James

-One of Peckett's standard R4 class locmotives, this engine was built in 1952 for Crane Ltd, Nacton Heath Works, Ipswich.
-After 18 years work there it was purchased by a group of enthusiasts and stored at a farm in Suffolk.
-Little restoration work was done and it suffered exposure to the weather until purchased by a QRS member in 1974.
+One of Peckett's standard R4 class locomotives, this engine was built in 1952 for Crane Ltd, Nacton Heath Works, Ipswich.
+After 18 years work there it was purchased by a group of enthusiasts and stored at a farm in Saxmundham, Suffolk.
+Little restoration work was done and it suffered exposure to the weather until purchased by a QRS member in July 1974.
 It was moved to Quainton, and restoration work started.
 The intention was for it to remain in the lined green Peckett livery, and was to be named James after the owners son.

 Builder :- Peckett Date Built :- 1952 Works No. :- 2129

-Running No. :- - Name :- James Wheel Arrangement :- 0-4-0ST
+Running No. :- - Name :- James

 Tractive Effort :- 12,072 lb Boiler Pressure :- 180 psi Cylinder Dimensions :- 12" x 20"